zasadnyy/catharsis-burningman-2019/README.md

 ## Licence

-The project is published under the MIT Licence.
+The project is published under the [MIT License](LICENSE).
 Feel free to copy, distribute, use for commercial purposes; just keep the authors in credits.